Friday, June 12

 Parking:

-Ample street parking throughout Mount Pleasant and Wasatch Academy’s campus is largely free (follow any posted signs).
+There is ample surface parking at the school and street parking in the adjacent neighborhood.
+Follow all posted signage.
 A map indicating the most convenient areas will be sent to all conference registrants prior to the event.

 Accessibility:

-Thank you to Wasatch Academy for hosting the Preservation Engaged conference this year!
+Thank you to Ogden High for hosting the Preservation Engaged conference this year!

 The Utah State Historic Preservation Office (SHPO) may occasionally link to outside sources of information.
 SHPO and the State of Utah do not necessarily endorse the provider of the content and are not responsible for any content published on the external site.